FinalVossler/Root-Front-Host/README.md

 - Add an additional backend verification for the shipping method for each product based on its available shipping methods
 - Add the nothing to show in the orders' page when the user has no orders

+- Write an integration test for when we delete a parent entity and have a random child entity assigned as the new parent.
+- Write an integration test for generating variations
 - Write an integration test for updating an entity by (1) someone who isn't an owner and then someone who is an owner (2)
 - Write an integration test for copying an entity
 - Write an integration test for the getUserOrders endpoint